kotcity/kotcity/README.md

 ## Community

 If you get stuck or want to suggest suggestions, you can discuss it in [our topic on Simtropolis](https://community.simtropolis.com/forums/topic/74899-announcement-kotcity-an-open-source-city-simulator/ "Our topic on Simtropolis").
-IRC available at https://gitter.im/kotcity/Lobby.
+Chat with the developers at https://gitter.im/kotcity/Lobby.

 ## Contribution